-I was inspired early on by my experiences growing up in Japan, Norway and England, and I have been steadily working my way around the globe ever since.
-Part of getting this website up and running is because I want to share my enthusiasm for wild places and remote cultures as I go.
+I was inspired to travel early on by my experiences growing up in Japan, Norway, and England, and I have been steadily working my way around the globe ever since.
+I run this website to share my enthusiasm for wild places and remote cultures as I go.

-Since graduating from college I have earned a living as a marine science educator, scuba instructor, captain, backcountry kayak guide and sailing instructor.
-I worked for over a decade directing science education programs, training other educators and creating meaningful outdoor experiences for my audiences.
+After graduating from college I earned a living as a marine science educator, scuba instructor, captain, backcountry kayak guide and sailing instructor.
+I then worked in government for over a decade directing science education programs, training other educators and creating meaningful outdoor experiences for my audiences.
 Most recently I was with a U.S. National Oceanic and Atmospheric Administration (NOAA) program developing initiatives and community-based collaborations to raise awareness about the importance of estuaries, water quality, and coastal climate change impacts.

-Over the years, I have also enjoyed working as a naturalist, lecturer and Zodiac driver on small expedition ships in the South Pacific, Australia, New Zealand, Southeast Asia, in the Caribbean and Central America, and in Artic Norway, Russia and Alaska.
-Presently, I am working full-time on marine conservation projects and expedition travel.
+Over the years, I have also enjoyed working on small expedition ships internationally in places including the South Pacific, Australia, New Zealand, Southeast Asia, Antarctica, Arctic Norway, West Africa, the Indian Ocean, Russia, and Alaska.

-On this website, I look forward to sharing my good humor (often corny) and my infatuation with life in and around the world’s oceans.
+On this website, I share my infatuation with the endless pursuits of learning and exploring life in and around the world’s oceans.

 I am married to amazement as I travel this watery planet of ours.